Cost of Living in Utah [2025]

 There's good news for Salt Lake City newcomers looking to save a little money.
 All taxpayers in the state of Utah pay a 4.95% state income tax rate, regardless of their filing status or income tier.
 None of the state's cities have a local income tax.
 Utah does not have an inheritance or estate tax either, and property and sales taxes are relatively low compared to the national average.

-Now that you know the ins and outs of the cost of living in Salt Lake City, you can start your apartment hunt.
+Now that you know the ins and outs of the cost of living in Utah, you can plan your next move.
+From snow-filled weekends to hikes and urban fun, start planning your next search for the perfect spot in Utah.
 Start your Utah apartment search today with this quiz.

 FAQs: Cost of Living in Utah